hamdamoha/Project_4_final/README.md

 Results

 Structure of presentation

-intro to project (see intro above) dataset as received, examination that took place, what we found (include visualisations) outcome of dataexamination i.e. we decided to investigate with and without zero's
+intro to project (see introduction above) dataset as received, examination that took place, what we found (include visualisations) outcome of data examination i.e. we decided to investigate with and without zero's

-Analysis of the various techniques with a summary table
+Analysis of the various techniques (each produce slides for their section) Hamda
+Prescila
+Rizwan
+Simon

 Conclusion